Find a Yacht

 All our yachts have REAL-TIME pricing & availability

 The Ionian islands have been popular with sailors for thousands of years - the Greek legends Odysseus and Achilles sailed around these islands on their various quests (Odysseus is believed to have lived on Ithaki).
-They all came to love the dependable sunshine, reliable winds, terrific scenery, and local hospitality.
+They all loved the dependable sunshine, reliable winds, terrific scenery, and local hospitality.
 You'll love it too - book your charter yacht today!

 Sailing from Lefkas